Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

-- iFrame not working in Chrome?
-The easiest solution would be to try a completely different browser.
+- If iFrame is not working in Chrome, the easiest solution would be to try a completely different browser.

 A great number of users have reported encountering issues when trying to use iFrames in their HTML document.
 The message states that this file can only be viewed in an iFrame.

 Furthermore, various browsers have shown an error message saying Browser does not support iFrames.
 The issue seems to appear when trying to add iFrame on an SSL-encrypted website (HTTPS://).